MrGrappleMan/Fynelium-NT/README.md

 ```
 Now you should have started the execution of the script.
-The first phase asks for manual interaction, and then it begins to perform common optimizations unattended.
+The first phase asks for manual interaction, and then it begins to perform common optimizations in an unattended manner.
-Even though interaction will not be required later, you should still monitor it.
-See any error?
-Some are expected to occur
+Even though interaction will not be required later, you should still monitor its actions.
+Getting errors?
+Some are expected to occur.

 ### [More Documentation](https://www.notion.so/Windows-27642d161cf980b395c2fbbd1d1f70ae?source=copy_link)